mvolkmann/redux-easy/README.md

     // If the setFirstName action just sets a value in the state,
     // perhaps user.firstName, the following can be used instead.
-    // There is no need to implement a reducer function. dispatchSet('user.firstName', value);
+    // There is no need to implement simple reducer functions. dispatchSet('user.firstName', value);
   }